 The SHOW STATISTICS command allows you to examine statistics for Processes.
-The type of information in the detailed statistics report includes pertinent data, such as date, Process name and number, PNODE, SNODE, return code, message id, feedback, file name, short message text, the function (subroutine) issuing the message, and the OpenVMS Process name of the session manager issuing the Process.
+The type of information in the detailed statistics report includes such pertinent data as date, Process name and number, PNODE, SNODE, return code, message id, feedback, file name, short message text, the function (subroutine) issuing the message, and the OpenVMS Process name of the session manager issuing the Process.

-Examples of the command and a sample statistics log are provided beginning on page 61.
+Examples of the command and a sample statistics log are provided beginning on page 4-56.